Rouble steadies near 104 vs dollar, Russia pays Eurobond coupon

-March 22 (Reuters) - The Russian rouble hovered around the 104 mark to the U.S. dollar on Tuesday, lacking momentum for larger moves, while government OFZ bonds stabilised with the help of the central bank.
+March 22 (Reuters) - The Russian rouble hovered around the 104 mark to the U.S. dollar most of the trading session in Moscow on Tuesday, lacking momentum for larger moves, while government OFZ bonds stabilised with the help of the central bank.

 Russia confirmed its ability to service debt by paying a coupon on its Eurobond due in 2029, marking the second successful coupon payout in the past week.

-At 0801 GMT, the rouble was little changed on the day at 104.05 against the dollar RUBUTSTN=MCX and had gained 0.3% to trade at 114.27 versus the euro EURRUBTN=MCX.
+At 1453 GMT, the rouble was little changed on the day in light trade near 103.88 against the dollar RUBUTSTN=MCX and was flat at 114.50 versus the euro EURRUBTN=MCX.

 The rouble has stabilised after falling to a record low of 120 in Moscow earlier in March and even further on the interbank market to 150 as Russia took a hit from unprecedented western sanctions in response to what Russia calls "a special operation" in Ukraine that started on Feb.
 24.